-- Follow the feedback training modules in GoodHabitz. - You can find information about problems with addiction here - If you can't find a solution within your team or with your manager, remember that you can also contact one of the confidential advisors or the Ombudsman.
+- Follow the feedback training modules in GoodHabitz. - You can find information about problems with addiction here for AMC and for VUmc. - If you can't find a solution within your team or with your manager, remember that you can also contact one of the confidential advisors or the Ombudsman.